jason-nordheim/knowledge/IntroToServiceWorkers.md

 ## Why would I want to use a service worker?

-Service worker's are great for refreshing and caching information for use offline (think of hiking applications downloading trails),
+* Service worker's are great for refreshing and caching information for use offline (think of hiking applications downloading trails)
+* Defer actions requested while offline (sending an email, rating a trail, saving a song to a playlist) for when connectivity to the application server is re-established.
+* Download and store sets of information for access offline (offline trails, offline sounds, etc.)
+* Offline push-notifications (typically for mobile devices)

+# The Service Worker Lifecycle

+1. **Register** your service worker
+2. call the **install** event
+3. **activate** the service worker